status-im/nimbus-eth2/docs/the_nimbus_book/src/validator.md

 http://localhost:8008/metrics

-Make sure this port is protected as the http server used is not considered secure and should not be used by untrusted peers.
+Make sure this port is protected as the http server used is not considered secure (it should not be used by untrusted peers).

 ## Troubleshooting